FrenchFive/paint/README.md

 - Copy your art to the clipboard with `Ctrl + C` or the Copy button.
 - Toggle Dark Mode with a persistent setting.
 - Imported or pasted images scale to fit while keeping their aspect ratio.
+- Importing or pasting starts a new canvas first so repeated images don't shrink it.
 - Exports and copied images include the current background color.
 - Rounded canvas container resizes to match imported images.
 - Resize handles in the top-left and bottom-right corners crop the canvas from those sides and realign afterwards.